tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

         raise RuntimeError(f"op {self._op} left as an exercise for the reader")
 ```

-the other operators are not so different. see if you can figure out how to
+The other operators are not so different.
+See if you can figure out how to
-implement `**` or `exp`, for example. note that `**` requires either storing
+implement `**` or `exp`, for example.
+Note that `**` requires either storing
 additional data or a kind of gross hack.

-you may notice that this requires assigning names to `Value`s. for this, we
+You may notice that this compilation strategy requires assigning identifiers to
-have added an `_id` field that is an auto-incrementing counter in the
+`Value`s.
+To do that, I have added an `_id` field that is an auto-incrementing
-`__init__` function. the implementation does not matter so much.
+counter in the `__init__` function.
+The implementation does not matter so much;
+just know that every `Value` object has a unique `_id`.

-my complete compiler implementation is about 40 lines and it even includes some
+My complete compiler implementation for all of the operations is about 40 lines
-small on-the-fly optimizations.
+and it even includes some small on-the-fly optimizations.
+But this compiler

-this compiler does forward passes. what about backward passes? that has to be
+does forward passes.
+What about backward passes?
+We need to train faster, too.
-much more complicated, right?
+Backward has to be much more complicated, right?

-### backward
+### Backward

 actually, it's about the same complexity. we need only do a line-by-line
 translation of the backpropagation functions (all the `_backward`